 University of Arizona

 This program is located in the college of Social and Behavioral Sciences with a focus on the Roman Empire and Italy, Mediterranean pre-history and ancient Egypt.
 As part of the curriculum, you'll be required to master at least one ancient language directly related to your area of concentration.
-While Arizona doesn't have a direct line to Mediterranean fieldwork, they do offer local field school opportunities at a Hohokam center where you can gain experience in dig techniques and methodologies.
+Students can gain experience in dig techniques and methodologies through local field school opportunities, as well as through oversea projects in the Mediterranean.
 Another benefit of this school is that you can follow the same program discipline beginning with your undergraduate studies and continuing through your Ph.D.

 University of California - Berkeley